446th Airlift Wing: Post Cold War era

-In 1997, the 728th AS flew into Beijing, China, to repatriate what is believed to be five service members listed as missing in action from World War II.
+In 1997, the 728th flew into Beijing, China, to repatriate what is believed to be five service members listed as missing in action from World War II.
 Nearly 70 medical professionals from the 446th Aeromedical Evacuation Squadron and 446th Aeromedical Staging Squadron were among 2,000 people participated in the massive medical exercise Patriot Medstar at Westover Air Reserve Base, MA.
-Aircrew members from the 313th AS and 728th AS airlifted four victims from the Korean Air jetliner crash in Guam to hospitals at Kelley AFB, Texas.
+Aircrew members from the 313th AS and 728th AS airlifted four victims from the Korean Air jetliner crash in Guam to hospitals at Kelly Air Force Base, Texas.
 Aircrews from all three flying squadrons flew supplies and equipment to Antarctica in Operation Deep Freeze, a presidential mandated mission to support the National Science Foundation's experiments at the South Pole.
-Aeromedical crews from the 446th Aeromedical Evacuation Squadron flew their first C-17 aerovac mission airlifting an 8-month-old baby.
+Aeromedical crews from the 446th Aeromedical Evacuation Squadron flew their first C-17 aeromedevac mission airlifting an 8-month-old baby.
 One aeromedical aircrew from the 446th Aeromedical Evacuation Squadron was called up to deploy to Southwest Asia in support of the military buildup in the Middle East.

-In 1999, a combined Air Force Reserve and active-duty C-141 aircrew from McChord scrambled to airdrop emergency medical supplies to the South Pole for a doctor who discovered a lump in her breast.
+In 1999, a combined Air Force Reserve and active-duty Lockheed C-141 Starlifter aircrew from McChord scrambled to airdrop emergency medical supplies to the South Pole for a doctor who discovered a lump in her breast.
 The 97th Airlift Wing aircrew gained international attention as it airdropped six bundles of medical supplies as well as fresh fruit in outside temperatures of close to 100 below zero in the back of the C-141 with the doors open.

-On 30 July 1999, the first C-17 Globemaster III was delivered to McChord.
+On 30 July 1999, the first Boeing C-17 Globemaster III was delivered to McChord.
 The first plane that was accepted was production model P-52.
 The 728th Airlift Squadron is the first squadron to fly the C-17s.
 The first operational C-17 mission flown by the 728th was an historic repatriation flight to Hanoi, Vietnam, in November.
 The McChord reservists transported 11 sets of what are believed to be American servicemen from the Korean and Vietnam wars.
 It was the first time remains from two separate wars were repatriated at the same time.
 A news crew from CNN flew on the historic mission.

 In 2000, two C-17 pilots from the 728th Airlift Squadron flew U.S. military aircraft into Mozambique delivering critically needed aid to the flood victims in Southern Africa 1 March.
 They delivered 85,000 pounds of supplies.
 That same year, Eight Air Force Reservists from the 446th Airlift Wing assisted in identifying the remains of the 19 marines killed in April's MV-22 plane crash in Arizona.
 Aircrews from the 728th Airlift Squadron and 313th Airlift Squadrons also flew Army firefighters to Idaho and Montana to help battle the Western wildfires in the worst wildfire season to hit the United States in 50 years.
 Two members from the 446th Airlift Control Flight performed ground support for aircrews battling the wildfires in the West.